Managing Configuration Comments on IOS XR

 - Enter the updated comment and then apply the same command with different configuration parameters.

-For example, consider the first scenario where we want to update the comment associated with the OSPF cost command on the Loopback 0 interface of PE-TEST-1, while keeping the same cost value.
+For example, in the first scenario, the comment associated with the OSPF cost command on the Loopback 0 interface of PE-TEST-1 is updated while keeping the same cost value.
 The sequence of commands to achieve this is shown below.

 RP/0/RP0/CPU0:PE-TEST-1(config-ospf)#area 0